Bambleweeny57/ZXEightyZON/README.md

-# ZXEightyZON – Coming Soon 🎶
+# ZXEightyZON 🎶

 **ZXEightyZON** is a new sound interface for the ZX81, built around the **YM2149F** sound chip.
-Designed as a timing-accurate, minimalist alternative to the AY-ZONIC-Core, this board offers clean integration with existing ZON-X81 demos and playback routines, while introducing flexible channel mixing options for stereo output.
+Designed as a timing-accurate ZON compstablr sound card, this board offers clean integration with existing ZON-X81 demos and playback routines, while introducing flexible channel mixing options for stereo output.

 ## 🔧 Key Features

 - **Sound Chip**: YM2149F (AY-3-8912 compatible, timing-accurate)
 - **Address Decoding**: Simple A4 decoding, mirroring ZON-X81 behavior
-- **GAL-coded address decoding**: Supports all 4 main ZON-X latch and data address combinations, with option to add others without schematic changes
+- **GAL-coded address decoding**: Supports all 4 main ZON-X register and data address combinations, with option to add others without schematic changes
 - **Stereo Output Configuration**:
   - Channel A: Always routed to **Left**
   - Mixed Channel: Selectable via jumper—either **Channel B** or **Channel C**
-  - Right Channel: Automatically assigned to the **non-mixed** channel
+  - Right Channel: Jumper selected to assigned to the **non-mixed** channel
     - If **B is mixed**, then **C is Right**
     - If **C is mixed**, then **B is Right**
 - **Noise Channel Nomination**: